Scheduled MonumentsEnglandChurchyard cross in Holy Trinity churchyard

 Churchyard cross in Holy Trinity churchyard is a scheduled monument protected by Historic England under reference 1015111.
 View the official record →

-Churchyard cross in Holy Trinity churchyard is a medieval monument of the 14th or 15th century, located in Gloucestershire.
+The churchyard cross in Holy Trinity churchyard is a medieval stone monument of considerable age, likely dating to the late medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015111.

 Churchyard cross in Holy Trinity churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015111.